certbot/certbot/tools/pinning/DESIGN.md

 ### Overview

-The files under this directory are used to generate Certbot's pinning files.
+The files inside `tools/pinning` are used to generate Certbot's pinning files.
 The files under `oldest` are used to generate the constraints file used for our "oldest" tests while `normal` is used to generate the constraints used everywhere else. `common` includes shared files that are used for both sets of